swr99ejo/data-management-plan/DMP/ACTRIS-DMP.md

 * to provide information on the 4D-compositon and variability and of the physical, optical and chemical properties of short-lived atmospheric constituents, from the surface throughout the troposphere to the stratosphere, with the required level of precision, coherence and integration;
 * to provide information and understanding on the atmospheric processes driving the formation, transformation and removal of short-lived atmospheric constituents;
-* to provide efficient open access to ACTRIS data and services and the means to effectively use the ACTRIS products;
+* to provide efficient open access to ACTRIS data and services and the means to effectively use ACTRIS products;
 * to ensure and raise the quality of data and use of up-to-date technology used in the RI and the quality of services offered to the community of users, involving partners from the private sector; and
-* to promote training of operators and users and enhance linkage between research, education and innovation in the field of atmospheric science.
+* to promote training of operators and users and enhance the links between research, education and innovation in the field of atmospheric science.

 Management of ACTRIS data relates to measuring atmospheric composition and the ability to predict the future behavior of the atmosphere over all time scales.
 High quality observational data harmonized across the countries and continents facilitates this, and needs to be supported by: